jpablobr/groupies-ftw/README.md

 ### What features are offered with Groupies FTW for Musicians?

 Most importantly a look and feel that matches your style!
 Get it?
 Beyond that, It will also help you interact and communicate with fans and visitors.
-It can be customized to include any or all of the following features (you choose):
+It can be customised to include any or all of the following features (you choose):

 * A discography/music gallery
 * MP3 player that allows visitors to listen to your music while browsing your site
 * Gig calendar with venue information
 * Booking request form
 * Photo Album to showcase gigs, concerts, promotional events
-* Photo slideshow
+* Photo slide-show
 * E-newsletter with archives and subscription management
-* Blog for journaling about what you or your band is up to
+* Blog for journeying about what you or your band is up to

 ### Installation instructions: